Access To Justice & Self Help Center

 Welcome to the Eighth Judicial District Access To Justice Committee.
 Our mission is to develop, coordinate and implement programs and other tools to expand access to justice in civil matters for those who encounter barriers in accessing the local civil justice system.

 The Access to Justice Committee is also developing a list of local attorneys willing to represent moderate income clients who are not eligible for free legal services provided by organizations such as Colorado Legal Services and the Larimer County Bar Association Pro Bono Program.
 The list will be distributed to prospective clients through the Self Help Center.
 The objective is to improve access to justice in Larimer County by connecting moderate income clients with local attorneys willing to represent those clients on a reduced-fee basis.
-Please contact Kara Clark at email@example.com to add your name to the list.
+Please contact Rebekah Berry Chaney at email@example.com to add your name to the list.

 Self Help Center